Dealing with Tenant Damage to your Property in Ontario

 Differentiating Between Cosmetic and Essential Repairs

+Landlords are responsible for repairs that affect the health, safety, and livability of the unit, regardless of whether they can recoup the costs from the tenant.
 For example, if there is damage that is purely cosmetic, you might not want to waste your time fighting to recoup your loss or cure the damage done.

 Examples of Repair Obligations